ibi-group/transit-performance/README.md

 	* To test this service, start the service and check that the ‘rt_event’ table in the database is being populated with arrival and departure events.
 * ‘gtfsrt\_events\_tu\_latest\_prediction’
 	* This service checks the GTFS-realtime TripUpdates.pb source location every 30 seconds (configurable) and updates the database with new predicted arrival and departure events.
 This service also archives predicted arrival and departure events for the previous day at the time given by the “RESETTIME” parameter in the config file.
 This service needs to be installed as a service then set to run continuously.
 	* To test this service, start the service and check that the ‘event\_rt\_trip’ table in the database is being populated with the latest predicted times.
 The next day, all records from the previous day should have been moved to the ‘event\_rt\_trip\_archive’ table and the ‘event\_rt\_trip’ table should only contain records for the current day.
+* ‘gtfsrt\_tripupdate\_denormalized’
+	* This service checks the GTFS-realtime TripUpdates.pb source location every 30 seconds (configurable) and records all predicted arrival and departure events in the database every time the file is fetched.
+This service needs to be installed as a service then set to run continuously.
+	* To test this service, start the service and check that the ‘gtfsrt\_tripupdate\_denormalized’ table is being populated with predicted arrival and departure events.
+* ‘gtfsrt\_alerts’
+	* This service checks the GTFS-realtime ServiceAlerts.pb source location every 15 seconds (configurable) and updates the database with new alerts and versions of existing alerts.
+This service needs to be installed as a service then set to run continuously.
+	* To test this service, start the service and check that the ‘rt\_alert’, ‘rt\_alert\_active\_period’, rt_alert\_informed\_entity’ tables are being populated with alert information.

 Next, set up the jobs in SQL Server Agent to process data in real-time.